LikhithSP/LISA/README.md

 * **Streak Tracking**: Tracks consecutive active days, boosting motivation with daily multiplier bonuses.
 * **Interactive Playgrounds**: Match pairs, spell, and sprint against the clock to score bonus XP.
 * **Reward Redemptions**: Redeem earned XP Stars in the Shop to acquire custom visual themes, typography fonts, avatars, and profile badges.
+* **Dynamic Catalog Synchronization**: Admins can add and publish shop items in real time.
+Items use localized fallback IDs (`getItemName`/`getItemDesc` utility) to preserve layout formatting and descriptions when new items are added dynamically.

+### 5. Administrative Announcements, Feedback & Notifications
+* **Admin Dashboard Workspace**: Multi-pane admin workspace includes an Overview dashboard, Learner Roster management, and Word of the Day CRUD interface.
+* **Real-time Feedback & Bug Hub**: Students submit categorized feedback (Bugs, Feature Requests, UI/Design, General) with satisfaction ratings.
+Admins track and update feedback status (New, Pending, Resolved) from a dedicated dashboard interface.
+* **Centralized Announcement Engine**: Admins author announcements (specifying custom title, message, icons, and colors) that are immediately saved to a dedicated `announcements` database table and pushed via service workers as local notifications to active students.

 ---